auberginekenobi/protocols/0_Setting_up_your_workstation/README.md

    # deactivate when you're done
    conda deactivate
    ```
+   [^7]
-   While your conda environment is active, the packages installed in that environment are added to your $PATH and available for use via Python, bash, or however you normally access them.
+   While your conda environment is activated, the packages installed in that environment are added to your `$PATH` and available for use via Python, bash, or however you normally access them.

 8. You are now ready to use your new Python environment!
 Run
    ```